lucasssvaz/Unifesp/README.md

 * My Teachers
 * My Friends
-* To all people that helped me to acomplish my projects :)
+* All the people that helped me to acomplish my projects :)